 If you have supervised visitation with your child, that means that another adult will be watching you and your child interact and talk during your period of visitation.

-The impetus for giving you only supervised visitation is that there are legitimate concerns for the safety and well being of your child during these periods of visitation.
-CPS’ number one goal is to ensure the safety of your child, and the best way to do that is to reduce the chances that you act violently towards the child.
+The impetus for giving you only supervised visitation is that there are legitimate concerns for the safety and well-being of your child during these periods of visitation.
+CPSCPS'smber one goal is to ensure your child's safety.
+The best way to do that is to reduce the chances of acting violently towards the child.
 It is possible that if your behavior is not appropriate that your visitation period could be ended early.

-Even if you are not specifically awarded supervised visitation, your first few visitation periods will likely be supervised by the CPS caseworker.
+Even if you are not explicitly awarded supervised visitation, the CPS caseworker will likely supervise your first few visitation periods.

-Subsequent visits will likely be supervised by friends or relatives.
-After a series of visitation sessions where there are no incidents, there will not be a need for supervised visits.
+Friends or relatives will likely supervise subsequent visits.
+After a series of visitation sessions where there are no incidents, supervised visits will not be needed.
 Unsupervised visits likely will not occur for some time, if they ever do at all.
-This is to be expected and is not necessarily an indication of CPS’ view of your parenting skills.
+This is too ected and is not necessarily an indication of CPSCPS'sew of your parenting skills.

 Managing Supervised visits

 You will likely be traveling to a CPS office to undertake your supervised visitation sessions.
 The caretaker for your child (foster parent or relative) will take your child to the visitation session, and you will provide your transportation to the session.
-A room will be reserved for your visitation time that will have space for you both to have as normal time together as is possible under the circumstances.
-Games and toys that are appropriate for a child of your son or daughter’s age will be provided.
+A room will be reserved for the visitation time that will have space for you both to have as average time together as is possible under the circumstances.
+Games and toys appropriate for a child of your son or daughter's age will be provided.

 CPS will watch the session through a one-way mirror that adjoins the room.
-Unless told otherwise by a judge’s orders you can be as affectionate towards your child as is appropriate.
+Unless told otherwise by a judge's orders, you can be as affectionate towards your child as is appropriate.
 You do not need to check with the supervisor on what you can say.
-Depending on who is present to watch the visitation session you should be careful to choose your actions wisely and to interact with your child in an engaging and appropriate way.
+Depending on who is present to watch the visitation session, you should carefully choose your actions wisely and interact with your child engagingly and appropriately.

 The bottom line is that you are being watched and judged.
 You may think this is unfair.
 You may think it is unwarranted.
 That is beside the point.
-It is happening, and it is up to you how you react and address the challenges that this sort of visitation set up presents to you and your child.
-Act like your child is the only person on earth for the time that is made available to you.
+It is happening, and it is up to you how you react and address the challenges that this visitation setup presents to you and your child.
+Act like your child is the only person on earth for the time made available to you.